jhyland01/p_astro_project/README.md

 ## Dependencies

 See requirements.txt for a full list of environment packages.
-This does not include the packages required for using the mpl_utils.py which originates from the GWTC-3 data release and required packages in the LVK igwn environemtns.
+This does not include the packages required for using the mpl_utils.py which originates from the GWTC-3 data release and required packages in the LVK igwn environments.

+## Future work

+Predicted detection rates for future detectors (Advanced LIGO +/#, Einstein Telescope etc.)

 ## Contact information

 Email: j.hyland.2@research.gla.ac.uk

+## Citations

+1. GWTC-3 catalog
+2. GWTC-3 Population paper
+3. Lynch et al.

+to be updated